Bushwallyta271828/Past-Projects/README.md

 ## MEEP Project

 I started this project to get some sense of how computational electrodynamics simulations work.
 I tried to find a shape made out of stitched-together cones that would focus light as much as possible from a large opening into a smaller one.
 I wrote a python function to evolve over the shape of the cone slices, and that python file called a computational electrodynamics simulator called MEEP with an interface in the Scheme language to compute how much light made it though.
 I was unable to achieve much success through the optimization algorithms, and in retrospect the problem of focusing light could have been better chosen.
-Still, I learned about how programs like MEEP and other discrete simulation software works and I also gained familiarity with many python optimization libraries.
+Still, I learned about how programs like MEEP and other discrete simulation software work and I also gained familiarity with many python optimization libraries.

 ## Past Papers